Additional $125 off all CGM Plans!

 a woman talking to her doctor

-There are many different strains of probiotics, and it’s important to be aware of what type of probiotic blend you will be taking, as not all probiotics on the market are high-quality or approved by the FDA.
+There are many different strains of probiotics, and it's essential to be aware of what type of probiotic blend you'll be taking, as not all probiotics on the market are high-quality or approved by the FDA.
+While probiotics are generally considered safe, some populations may experience side effects.
+So, before taking a daily probiotic, you should keep these considerations in mind:

-• Remember that everybody is different, and you may find that you respond differently to various strengths, formulas, or strains of probiotics
+• Remember that everybody is different, and you may find that you respond differently to various strengths, formulas, or strains of probiotics.

 6 Foods that Are a Strong Source of Probiotics